vippsas/vipps-woocommerce/README.txt

 * Fix: Fix a bug when an agreement is created twice on the same order.
 We didn't fetch the right charge ID.
 This is a temporary fix I will have to revisit later on a proper setup.

 = 1.4.5 =
-* Fix: Changed how we make requests to minimize the amount of times we hit Vipps' rate limits.
+* Fix: Changed how we make requests to minimize the amount of times we hit Vipps MobilePay's rate limits.
 If you have gotten a lot of exceptions lately that look like this: `HTTP Response Error: (recurring/v2/agreements/:id/charges) with request body: Array` it's because of rate limits.
 * Enhancement: Errors caused by HTTP requests now have more debug information attached to them.

 = 1.4.4 =
-* Enhancement: Added an option to move renewal orders from "processing" to "completed" when the charge completes in Vipps.
+* Enhancement: Added an option to move renewal orders from "processing" to "completed" when the charge completes in Vipps MobilePay.

 = 1.4.3 =
 * Fix: Truncate agreement description if it's longer than 100 characters and truncate productName if it's longer than 45.